-Employers with over 250 employees are required to publish annual information on their gender pay gap and the first reports for qualifying employers were due by 4 April 2018.
+Employers with over 250 employees are required to publish annual information on their gender pay gap and the first reports for qualifying employers were due in 2018.
+The next submission deadline is 30 March 2021 for public-sector organisations and 4 April 2021 for private companies and charities.
 Employers must calculate the mean and median gender pay gap, the mean and median bonus pay gap, the proportion of males and females receiving a bonus payment, and the proportion of males and females in each “quartile band”.
 The calculations include employees, casual workers and certain contractors.

 Discrimination is prohibited based on “protected characteristics”.

 The forms of discrimination include: direct discrimination, indirect discrimination, harassment and victimisation.
 Further specific claims can be brought in relation to disability, including where the discrimination is “arising from the disability” or where the employer fails to make “reasonable adjustments”.
-Employees are entitled to bring a claim based on any of these forms of discrimination both during employment and following termination.
+Employees are entitled to bring a claim based on any of these forms of discrimination at any stage of the employment relationship, whether during the recruitment phase, during employment, or following termination.

 It may be a defence to claims of direct age discrimination, indirect discrimination and discrimination arising from disability, to show that the treatment is a proportionate means of achieving a legitimate aim.
 However in practice it can be difficult to rely on this justification.